 It is unclear how this law is implemented in practise, but according to the Organization of American States, there have been no public campaigns advising women of their right to specialised services under this legislation.

 According to the latest report to the CEDAW Committee, the issue of sexual harassment at work is one of particular concern in Guatemala, especially with regards to the maquiladora and domestic sectors, both of which are highly exploitative and sparsely regulated.

 As of the latest report to CEDAW, a Sexual Harassment Act was pending in Congress.

-There is no evidence to suggest that female genital mutilation is practiced in Guatemala.
+There is no evidence to suggest that female genital mutilation is currently practised in Guatemala.
+During the 36-year conflict, mutilation of women’s genitals, along with rape, was used by the Guatemalan Army scare tactics against the population.